-A message on the screen indicating that something is wrong and possibly suggesting how to correct it.
+A message on the screen indicating that something is wrong within the system and possibly suggesting how to correct it.

 errors

 Problems detected by the system during operation and recorded in the maintenance log.
 Errors can produce an alarm if they exceed a threshold.